Economy: Urban Free Zone (Port + Audi Forest), AI capital

 First Council of Ministers (19 February)

 The Dilliès government held its first Council of Ministers on 19 February 2026.
-The announced priority: drafting the regional budget, absent for over 600 days, which must be presented to Parliament before the end of March 2026.
+The regional budget, absent for over 600 days, was approved on 5 March and filed to Parliament on 6 March 2026 (deficit reduced to EUR 957 million).

 Construction: leading indicator of the regional economy